michael-poten/smart-deadlines/STORE_DESCRIPTION.md

 First, you need to add the link to your iCal calendar.
 After you have activated a list, you can give an estimate for each card.
 ![](https://raw.githubusercontent.com/michael-poten/smart-deadlines/master/images/card_estimation.PNG)

-Finally, click on "Calculate Smart Deadlines..." in the context menu of a desired list.
+Finally, click on "Calculate due dates..." in the context menu of a desired list.
 In the new window click on "Run" to start the calculation.
 ![](https://raw.githubusercontent.com/michael-poten/smart-deadlines/master/images/calculation.PNG)

 The generated appointments are displayed by clicking on a card or the board button.